-Charitable funds are gifts or donations received by the trust Charity.
+Charitable funds are gifts or donations received by the Trust Charity.
 In so far as it is possible to do so, most of the sections of these Standing Financial Instructions will apply to the management of Charitable Funds.

+19.1.
 19.1 INTRODUCTION

-- 19.1.1 "Charitable funds" (historically known as "trust funds") are those gifts, donations and endowments held on trust for purposes relating to the NHS mental health services in Birmingham & Solihull Mental Health NHS Foundation Trust. - 19.1.2 Birmingham & Solihull Mental Health NHS Foundation Trust Charity is a registered charity with the Charity Commission.
-The trustees of the charity are the board of Birmingham & Solihull Mental Health NHS Foundation Trust.
-The board has delegated the decision making process to a sub-committee which meets four times a year and reports back to the Trust Board.
+- 19.1.1.
+"Charitable funds" are those gifts, donations and endowments held on trust for purposes relating to the NHS mental health services in Birmingham & Solihull Mental Health NHS Foundation Trust. - 19.1.2.
+Birmingham & Solihull Mental Health NHS Foundation Trust Charity (Caring Minds) is a registered charity with the Charity Commission.
+The trustees of the charity are the Board of Birmingham & Solihull Mental Health NHS Foundation Trust.
+The Board has delegated the decision making process to a sub-committee which meets periodically and reports to the Board.
 The trustees are responsible for the management of the charitable funds and define how these responsibilities are to be discharged.
 The trustees have accountability to the Charity Commission.
-Charitable funds are totally separate to exchequer funds; they are administered separately and have their own set of accounts. - 19.1.3 The discharge of the Trust's corporate trustee responsibilities are distinct from its responsibilities for exchequer funds and may not necessarily be discharged in the same manner, but there must still be adherence to the overriding general principles of financial regularity, prudence and propriety.
+Charitable funds are totally separate to exchequer funds; they are administered separately and have their own set of accounts. - 19.1.3.
+The discharge of the Trust's corporate trustee responsibilities are distinct from its responsibilities for exchequer funds and may not necessarily be discharged in the same manner, but there must still be adherence to the overriding general principles of financial regularity, prudence and propriety.
 Trustee responsibilities cover both charitable and non-charitable purposes.
-The Executive Director of Resources shall ensure that each fund is managed appropriately with regard to its purpose and to its requirements.
+The Executive Director of Finance shall ensure that each fund is managed appropriately with regard to its purpose and to its requirements. - 19.1.4.

-19.1.4 Applicability of Standing Financial Instructions to Charitable Funds

 In so far as it is possible to do so, these Standing Financial Instructions will apply to the management of Charitable Funds.

-19.2 ADMINISTRATION OF FUNDS
+19.2.
+ADMINISTRATION OF FUNDS